 2. The call lands after hours

-Toothache doesn't respect business hours.
+Toothache does not respect business hours.
 Plenty of new patient calls happen at 7pm, 9pm, Saturday afternoon, Sunday morning.
 A standard practice phone goes to a generic voicemail.
-The patient leaves a message, or doesn't, and calls a chain or after-hours service.
+The patient leaves a message, or does not, and calls a chain or after-hours service.

 3. Reception is great at appointments, less great at conversion

-A surprising number of new-patient calls are answered, the patient's details are taken, and… nothing happens.
-They're told someone will call back, or they're given a price that ends the conversation, or the booking is left soft (“I'll have a think”).
+A surprising number of new-patient calls are answered, the patient's details are taken, and nothing happens.
+They are told someone will call back, or they are given a price that ends the conversation, or the booking is left soft (“I will have a think”).

-You don't know any of this until you listen to the calls.
+You do not know any of this until you listen to the calls.

-4. The marketing is working but you can't prove it
+4. The marketing is working but you cannot prove it

 You spend money on Google Ads, on Facebook, on a sign on the building, on a letterbox drop in the surrounding suburbs.
 Calls come in.
-You can't tell which channel drove which call.
-So you can't tell which channel is actually generating new patients vs which is generating tyre-kickers vs which is generating nothing.
+You cannot tell which channel drove which call.
+So you cannot tell which channel is actually generating new patients vs which is generating tyre-kickers vs which is generating nothing.

 Fix: Call tracking with per-channel numbers.
 Each marketing channel gets its own phone number.
 The call still rings reception.
 But now you see Google Ads brought 14 calls last week, the letterbox drop in Hurstville brought 3, the signboard brought 2, and Facebook brought zero.
 Reallocate budget accordingly.